railroadmedia/railcontent/docs/membership-change.md

 ### 3. Orders made through Musora Center will process membership changes automatically

 In Musora Center, any subscription membership products (not just Musora) added to a cart for a user with an active subscription will have a discounted rate applied by default.
-Most membership change cases will be discounted to $0, however an upgrade from basic to plus will charge a prorated monthly upgrade rate calculated as follows:
+Most membership change cases will be discounted to $0, however an upgrade from basic to plus will charge a prorated monthly upgrade rate if they have more than a month remaining on their basic subscription.
+The upgrade rate shall be calculated as follows:

 ```upgrade  rate = cost of Musora+ annual x remaining months / 12```